Patient education: Emergency contraception (morning after pill) (Beyond the Basics)

 Contraception: Overview of issues specific to adolescents

-Evaluation and management of adult sexual assault victims
+Evaluation and management of adult and adolescent sexual assault victims

 The following organizations also provide reliable health information.